Loss and damage: Fight over human harm, huge climate costs | Headlines

 But for Aaisa Bibi, a pregnant mother of four from Punjab province, cheaper cleaner energy doesn't mean much when her family has no place to live except a refugee camp.

-“With less than 1% of the global emissions, Pakistan is certainly not a part of the problem of climate change,'' said Shabnam Baloch, the International Red Cross Pakistan director, adding that people like Bibi are just trying to survive floods, heat waves, droughts, low crop yields, water shortages and inflation.
+"With less than 1% of the global emissions, Pakistan is certainly not a part of the problem of climate change,'' said Shabnam Baloch, the International Rescue Committee Pakistan director, adding that people like Bibi are just trying to survive floods, heat waves, droughts, low crop yields, water shortages and inflation.

 "In many ways we're talking about reparations," said University of Maryland environmental health and justice professor Sacoby Wilson.
 "It's an appropriate term to use'' he said, because the rich northern countries got the benefits of fossil fuels, while the poorer global south gets the damage in floods, droughts, climate refugees and hunger.